 First, your cat will be examined by the veterinarian to be sure he is healthy enough to undergo anesthesia.
-Next, we will draw a blood sample to check liver and kidney function, blood sugar, and red blood cell level prior to anesthesia.
+Next, we may draw a blood sample to check liver and kidney function, blood sugar, and red blood cell level prior to anesthesia.
 If your cat has had bloodwork done recently, we may not need to repeat it.

 Once your cat is ready for his procedure, we will administer a sedative to help him relax.
 After your cat is feeling sedate, an IV catheter will be placed and we will administer drugs to anesthetize your cat.
 We will use an anesthesia machine to deliver oxygen and anesthetic gas to keep your cat asleep during the procedure.
 Your cat will be attached to several monitors and monitored by a dedicated assistant during anesthesia.
 After the procedure is finished, your cat will be allowed to gradually wake, and will rest for a few hours before he is ready to go home.

 Is the Anesthesia Safe?